Back to Blog

 For example, a 50-unit condo association with a total insured value of $12 million and a rate of $0.45 per $100 would pay approximately $54,000 per year for their master property policy.

 The rate per $100 is the number that varies most dramatically between buildings.
-Based on our analysis of actual Florida commercial property policies and Citizens Property Insurance rate filings, rates currently range from approximately $0.25 to $1.00+ per $100 of insured value, depending on the factors discussed below.
+Based on our analysis of actual Florida commercial property policies and Citizens Property Insurance rate filings, rates currently range from approximately $0.25 to $1.00+ per $100 of insured value [1].

 1. Location and Region